Georgiana Somerset, Marchioness of Worcester: Personal life

+Death

 Georgiana died at Apsley House, the home of the Duke of Wellington, of an "internal inflammation", only a week after attending a ball.
 Diarist Charles Greville wrote:She has been snatched from life at a time when she was becoming every day more fit to live, for her mind, her temper, and her understanding were gradually and rapidly improving; she had faults, but her mind was not vicious, and her defects may be ascribed to her education and to the actual state of the society in which she lived.
 Her virtues were inherent in her character; every day developed them more and more, and they were such as to make the happiness of all who lived with her and to captivate the affection of all who really knew her.

 The Journal of Harriet Arbuthnot notes: